Wanggumara

 The Wanggumara, also spelt Wangkumara, Wongkumara, Wangkumarra, and other variants, are an Aboriginal people of the state of Queensland, Australia.

 Language

-Old Wankumara, spoken along the Bulloo River with the Kalali people, was a 'Karna–Mari fringe' language which died out with the passing of its last speakers in the late 20th century.
-'Modern' Wankumara, spoken along the Wilson River, is a Karnic language, which according to Breen (1967) was identical to the speech of other peoples speaking the Wilson River language.
-The disambiguator 'modern' simply refers to the fact that the Wanggumara people continued speaking that language more recently than the other.
+Old Wankumara, spoken along the Bulloo River with the Kalali people, was a "Karna–Mari fringe" language that died out with the passing of its last speakers in the late 20th century.
+"Modern" Wankumara, spoken along the Wilson River, is a Karnic language, which according to Breen (1967) was identical to the speech of other peoples speaking the Wilson River language.
+The disambiguator "modern" simply refers to the fact that the Wanggumara people continued speaking that language more recently than the other.

 Country

 According to Norman Tindale, the Wanggumara lands covered some 4,500 mi2, stretching over Cooper Creek east of Nappa Merrie and Orientos to the area around the ephemeral Wilson River at Nockatunga.

 Writing in 1886, F. W. Myles described their neighbouring tribes as follows: